-Xanthomas may appear as single lesions or as a cluster.
+Xanthoma may appear as single lesions or as a cluster.
 It may develop on one part of the body, or can affect different parts.
 These lesions can appear in different shapes and sizes.
 Some people may have a xanthoma which is as large as grapes, whereas others can have xanthomas as small as a pinhead.
 Usually, these lesions appear as small bumps inside the skin which may be yellow or orange color.
 The lesions can be itchy and may have a slight tender to the touch, however, often there is no pain at all.

 What Causes Xanthoma?

 Xanthoma is usually caused by high levels of blood lipids, or fats.
-This may be a symptom of an underlying medical condition, such as:
+This maybe a symptom of an underlying medical condition, such as:

 - hyperlipidemia, or high blood cholesterol levels

-- diabetes, a group of diseases that causes blood sugar levels high
+- diabetes, a group of diseases that causes high blood sugar levels

 - hypothyroidism, a condition in which the thyroid doesn’t produce hormones